lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device

-The device is pre-provisioned with an identity ID and asymmetric key credentials: a private key, a public key (PK_D), and optionally the public key certificate issued by the manufacturer Cert(PK_D), used to authenticate to the domain authenticator.
+The device is pre-provisioned with an identity ID and asymmetric key credentials: a private key, a public key (PK_D), and optionally a public key certificate Cert(PK_D) issued by a trusted third party such as e.g. the device manufacturer, used to authenticate to the domain authenticator.
 The ID may be a reference or pointer to the certificate.

 The device is also provisioned with information about its AAA server:

-* At least one static public DH key of the AAA server (G_S).
+* At least one static public DH key of the AAA server (G_S) used to ensure secure communication with the device (see {{p-as}}).
-* Location information about the AAA server (Loc_S), e.g. its domain name.
-This information may be available in the device's manufacturer certificate Cert(PK_D).
+* Location information about the AAA server (LOC_S), e.g. its domain name.
+This information may be available in the device certificate Cert(PK_D).